yokikaze/gayhub/learn/readme.txt

-this is the third txt
+this is the forth txt